Family is supposed to be one of the most important relationships we have in life. But for some families, this may not be the case.

 Toxic family members exist in every family.
 There are always a few family members, sometimes in the extended family, sometimes in the immediate family, who seem to exist to wreck your self-esteem and tear you down as a person.
 They will make you feel inadequate.

 But what happens when it goes too far or becomes too much to handle.
 What happens when things get so bad that you don’t want to be a part of the family anymore?

 Toxic Family Dynamics

 Each family dynamic is different, and family members learn early on what their role is expected to be.
-The toxic family thrives on making you fit into the mold that they have set for you, whether it is a detriment to your mental health and well-being or not.
+The toxic family thrives on making you fit into the mold that they have set for you, even when it can be detrimental to your mental health and well-being.

 These family members will disown their children when they make decisions that they disagree with.
 Other toxic behaviors they may include: